OpenMDAO/dymos/joss/paper.md

 package's approach to calculating derivatives for gradient-based optimization, dymos can provide significant improvements in performance.

+Dymos offers capabilities typical of optimal control software, and some that are not.
+With dymos, the trajectory is not necessarily central to the optimization.
+A significant portion of the model may be focused on optimizaiton of some other parameter in the design of a vehicle system or component, with a trajectory added to enforce some constraint upon the design.
+Trajectories are subdivided into "phases," and within each phase boundary or path constraints may be applied to any output of the system dynamics.
+In addition to typical collocated dynamic control variables, dymos offers the ability to use variable order polynomial controls that are useful in forcing a lower-order control solution upon a phase of the trajectory.

-Dymos leverages two common "transcriptions" for direct collocation in its approach to optimal control: the high-order Gauss-Lobatto transcription developed by Herman and Conway [@Herman1996] and the Radau pseudospectral method [@Garg2009].
+Dymos leverages two common "transcriptions" for direct collocation in its approach to optimal control: the high-order Gauss-Lobatto transcription [@Herman1996] and the Radau pseudospectral method [@Garg2009].
 These techniques are implemented in a way that is nearly transparent to the user so that these different techniques can be employed with only minor changes to the user's code - typically a single line.